vmware-archive/meta-buildpack/README.md

 solutions that support multiple languages.
 If we separate the (N) language buildpacks from the (M) feature add-on buildpacks, we have reduced the problem to N+M instead.

+It is entirely possible to do this without a meta-buildpack by including the recursive invocation of buildpacks in each decorator, and requiring decorators to be at the top of the list.
+But that's just plain ugly.

+## <a name="decorators"></a>What is a Decorator

+A decorator is a special Cloud Foundry buildpack.
+Unlike a "real" buildpack, a decorator doesn't produce a droplet from source.
+Instead, it "decorates" (hence the name) an already produced droplet to implement some kind of add-on feature.
+Good examples of such add-on features might be:

+- Monitoring Agents
+- Configuration Management
+- Service Registration and Discovery

+Basically anything that can be injected into containers with little or no dependency on what language the application was written in.
+Splitting out this functionality into decorators avoids the need to fork and modify "real" buildpacks to implement such add-on functionality for multiple languages.

 ## How it works

 The meta-buildpack should be pushed to the top of the list of installed buildpacks in Cloud Foundry